encukou/freezeyt/docs/config.md

 #### HTTP Status handling  {: #conf-status_handlers }

-If the `Freezeyt-Action` header is not set, `freezeyt` will determine what to do based on the status.
+If the `Freezeyt-Action` header is not set, `freezeyt` will determine what to do based on the HTTP status.
-By default, `200 OK` pages are saved and any others cause errors.
 The behavior can be customized using the `status_handlers` setting.
-For example, to ignore pages with the `404 NOT FOUND` status, set the `404` handler to `'ignore'`:
+For example, to ignore pages with the `404 NOT FOUND` status, rather than treat them as errors, set the `404` handler to `'ignore'`:

 ```yaml
 status_handlers:
     '404': ignore
 ```

-For example, `status_handlers` would be specified as:
+More varied `status_handlers` could be specified as:

 ```yaml
 status_handlers: